benson-guo/Tetristry/Readme.txt

 CREDITS AND ACKNOWLEDGEMENT

-	Tetristry by Richard Dang and Benson Guo.
+	Tetristry by Benson Guo and Richard Dang.

 COPYRIGHT